3veni2807/SimpleSolver/README.md

-# QuickCalc
+# SimpleSolver

-QuickCalc is a simple and intuitive calculator built using HTML, CSS, and JavaScript.
+ SimpleSolver is a simple and intuitive calculator built using HTML, CSS, and JavaScript.
 This project demonstrates the basic functionalities of a calculator, including addition, subtraction, multiplication, and division.

 ## Features